dgraph-io/dgo/README.md

 #### Connecting To Dgraph Cloud

 You can use either `Open` or `NewClient` to connect to Dgraph Cloud.
+Note `DialCloud` is marked deprecated but is still supported in this version.

 Using `Open` with a connection string: